Lendy Peer To Peer Lending Review

 On new loans as soon as the loan is drawn down, interest starts to accrue.
 On secondary market loans, interest begins from the moment you click the purchase button.

 First of each month

 What Are The Fees?

-None to the lenders
+No fees to lenders